Welcome

 step length fraction within the cycle, where 1 is the total duration of a single cycle run.

-Note volume that triggered, started the rhythm, if any.
+Note that triggered the rhythm, if any.

 beats_per_min : number